PFC Akademik Sofia: History

 Akademik was founded in the 1947, by Sofia University (the oldest higher education institution in Bulgaria, founded on 1 October 1888) students as a football club.
 Two years later, Akademik were promoted for the first time to the Bulgarian A Group.
 The 1950 season in the domestic league was very successful for the team, which finished 3rd in the top division.
 In the next campaign, Akademik finished fourth and reached the final of Bulgarian Cup, losing 0–1 to CSKA Sofia.
 In 1952 the club's form dropped, however, and they were relegated to B PFG finishing second to last, before Spartak Varna.
 Akademik would wait 12 years for another taste of top level football, when in 1964 the club managed to promote to the A Group again.
 The 1964–65 season was largely unsuccessful, with the students finishing last, suffering an immediate return to the B Group.

 The third promotion to A Group in 1969 marked the beginning of Akademik's golden age.
 From 1969 to 1979, Akademik spent their longest ever period in the top division.
-In 1974, Akademik won its first international throphy, beating Vardar Skopje 2–0 on aggregate in the final of Balkans Cup.
+In 1974, Akademik won its first international trophy, beating Vardar Skopje 2–0 on aggregate in the final of Balkans Cup.
 In the 1975–76 season the team finished 3rd in the domestic league and qualified for the first time for the UEFA Cup.
 At the European level, Akademik defeated Czechoslovak side SK Slavia Prague in the first round before making a memorable appearance in the second round against Italian giants A.C.
 Milan, winning 4–3 at home on 20 October 1976.
 However, Milan won the second leg 2-0 at the San Siro stadium, eliminating Akademik.
 During this successful period in the club’s history, two players from Akademik were selected to play for the Bulgarian national squad at a FIFA World Cup: Ivan Dimitrov for 1970 and Mladen Vasilev in 1974.

 The glorious period for the Students ended when the club was relegated at the end of the 1978–79 season.
 Akademik won just six games in the campaign and this put them in last place.
 In the next season, the team won promotion back to the top division, scoring 100 goals in the B Group campaign.
 In 1981, the Students qualified for second time for the UEFA Cup, where they lost 1–3 on aggregate in the first round against 1.
 FC Kaiserslautern.
 In the same 1981–82 season, Akademik did not perform well in the league and was relegated once more.
 From 1982 to 2010, Akademik spent their longest ever period out of the top division.

 After 28 years in the lowers divisions of Bulgarian football, in 2009–10 Akademik finished 2nd in B Group and the club managed to participate in the play-off for promotion in the A PFG.
 On May 23, 2010, Akademik managed to win the play-off against Nesebar with a result of 2:1 and finally qualified again for the top division.